richard-hartnell/richard-hartnell/README.md

 # Hi, welcome~

 I'm a coder from the west coast of the US (Bellingham, WA / Oakland, CA).
-I've been using HTML/CSS/JS, Python, and some other programming languages here and there in the continual hunt for my forever stack.
-Right now I mostly freelance in web dev while teaching scripting to kids.
+I've been using the basic web dev suite, Java, Python, and some other programming languages here and there in the continual hunt for my forever stack.
+Right now I mostly freelance in web dev while trying to shore up some fresh Rust skills.

 - [My frontend portfolio](https://www.richardhartnell.com)
 - [SoundCloud](https://www.soundcloud.com/dawdust)